void

 Ersatzbataillon

-In the meantime (February 1915) the replacement battalion had been transferred from Prague to Szeged.
+In the meantime, the replacement battalion had been transferred from Prague to Szeged where they arrived on 6 February 1915 [A-02].
 It was thus one of the first of many Czech regiments that were moved away from their recruitment area that year.
-The reason for these measures was fears in military circles that the pan-slavic sentiments and increasing dissatisfaction with the war amongst Czechs would be political poison for the soldiers.
-Already from September 1914, there were reports of poor discipline and dissent when the soldiers left Prague with the 2nd march battalion.
+The reason for these measures was fear in military circles that the pan-Slavic sentiments and increasing dissatisfaction with the war amongst Czechs would have a negative influence on the soldiers.
+Already from September 1914, there were reports of poor discipline and dissatisfaction when the soldiers left Prague with the 2nd march battalion.
 Many were reportedly drunk and some demonstrated openly.
-Commander of the Ersatzbataillon, the pensioned but now re-activated Oberst Josef Krček, was later accused of neglect and for allowing an irresponsible lifestyle amongst the officers.
-After the regiment's transfer to Szeged, he ordered 6,000 litres of beer a month for the officer's mess![c]
-In their home city they were replaced by Infanterieregiment Nr.
-2 from Brassó (now Brasov in Romania).

 In history writing